symbiotic-engineering/MDOcean/README.md

 **File Structure**

+- `tests`: continuous integration tests for validation as well as generating a report with all figures.
-- `inputs`: numerical inputs needed to run the optimiztion, simulation, and validation, including wave data, parameters, design variable bounds, and validation values.
+- `mdocean/inputs`: numerical inputs needed to run the optimiztion, simulation, and validation, including wave data, parameters, design variable bounds, and validation values.
-- `simulation`: the simulation that takes design variables and parameters as inputs and returns objective and constraint values as outputs, and its validation.
+- `mdocean/simulation`: the simulation that takes design variables and parameters as inputs and returns objective and constraint values as outputs, and its validation.
 The script `run_single.m` is a good starting point if you want to run the simulation without optimizing.
-- `optimization`: scripts and functions to perform single objective and multi-objective optimization and sensitivities.
+- `mdocean/optimization`: scripts and functions to perform single objective and multi-objective optimization and sensitivities.
 Start with the script `gradient_optim.m` if you want to run single objective optimization for each of the two objectives.
-- `plots`: helper functions to visualize outputs.
+- `mdocean/plots`: helper functions to visualize outputs.
 Start with the script `all_figures.m` if you want to try out the entire pipeline by running all relevant optimizations to generate every figure in the paper.
 - `dev`: miscellaneous scripts not core to the codebase that were used to inform the development of the simulation.